Published by Worldview Publications Context for the Christ Event: 2006.09

 Messianism II: First Temple Models1

-FOR THOUSANDS OF YEARS (ca. 10,000-1000 BCE) God authorized human behavior through the god-consciousness of the bicameral mind.2, 3 When God began removing this possessive consciousness, the human race developed imperial power structures to take its place.
+For thousands of years (ca. 10,000-1000 BCE) God authorized human behavior through the god-consciousness of the bicameral mind.2, 3 When God began removing this possessive consciousness, the human race developed imperial power structures to take its place.
 To justify their dominating actions, these “powers” claimed to possess divine authorization and used ritual anointment to confirm their authority.
 Meanwhile, God himself introduced relational authorization through the ritual anointment (mashiah, maschach, mashiach, mimshach, moshchah, etc. [= Gr. christos; Eng. “messiah”]) of his chosen representatives.
 However, rather than using oil from the fat of the crocodile, as in Egypt, anointments in Israel were performed using olive oil mixed with aromatic spices or oil from the spikenard plant.
 These developments took place during the period of the wilderness Tabernacle and of First Temple Judaism.
 All of these anointments were metaphors for the anticipated appearance of the messianic human God.

 1. The prophets of Israel were messianically anointed to represent God to the people. “ . . .
 Elisha the son of Shaphat of Abelmeholah shalt thou anoint to be prophet in thy room” (1 Kings 19:16).